 Reasons to work with a commercial property specialist

 Buffalo’s commercial real estate market continues to thrive.
-Agents report that office buildings, warehouses and factories remain in high demand, according to The Buffalo News.
+Commercial Realtors report that office buildings, warehouses and factories remain in high demand, according to The Buffalo News.
 If you want to buy or lease space for your business, it’s wise to find a realty agent who specializes in commercial properties.
 These professionals can improve the results of your real estate search in several important ways:

 Both commercial and residential brokers normally have licenses and earn money through sales commissions.
 Each agent may represent a seller or buyer.
 However, there are also noteworthy differences.
 A commercial agent is more likely to have undergone extensive training and earned a financial degree in college.
 These individuals often possess long-term industry experience as well.
 They understand a variety of business math concepts.

 This expertise enables commercial realty agents to answer questions about things like payoff schedules, capitalization rates, gross rent multipliers and internal rates of return.
 If you’re interested in purchasing or expanding a business, you probably want statistics that prove the soundness of a real estate investment.
 Commercial specialists know how to accurately calculate these figures and help you determine if a certain property would truly meet your needs.

 For instance, you might ask an agent for a hotel’s cap rate.
 You can use this number to estimate how long it will take to make a profit on your investment.
 A commercial real estate agent would divide the establishment’s yearly net earnings by its value.
 If a $900,000 business generates $75,000 after expenses, it has a capitalization rate of 8.33 percent.